 Virtual Tutor Ltd, now a venture with e-learning specialist, Xor Ltd, is managed by entrepreneur Michael Ter-Berg to develop online virtual learning environments, including comprehensive learning content and testing, starting with Virtual IV Tutor (intravenous Pumps).

-Effective training in the use of medical devices is an essential area of continuing clinical learning, most notably because in excess of 700 reports of unsafe use of infusion devices are notified to the National Patient Safety Agency every year.
 The aim of Virtual Tutor is to deliver comprehensive and consistent continuing education for nurses and doctors that is available 24/7.
 This frees up trainers to focus on providing expert advice and testing knowledge and skills.